-Inaugurated in 1813, the Palace Sans-Souci was looted at the death of the king in 1820.
-Since then, it was abandoned and seriously damaged by the earthquake of 1842.
+Inaugurated in 1813, the Palace Sans-Souci was looted at the king's death in 1820.
+Since then, it has been abandoned and seriously damaged by the earthquake of 1842.

-Nevertheless, by its size, it remains an impressive and coherent ruin, owing its bizarre beauty to an exceptional harmony with the mountainous setting, as well as its recourse to diverse and yet reputedly irreconcilable architectural models.
+Nevertheless, by its size, it remains an impressive and coherent ruin, owing its bizarre beauty to an exceptional harmony with the mountainous setting and its diverse architectural models.

-The Baroque staircase and the classical terraces, the stepped gardens reminiscent of Potsdam and Vienna, and the canals and basins freely inspired by Versailles impart an indefinable hallucinatory quality to the creation of the megalomaniac king.
+The Baroque staircase and the classical terraces, the stepped gardens reminiscent of Potsdam and Vienna, and the canals and basins inspired by Versailles impart an indefinable quality to ths creation by the megalomaniac king.

-Unique testimonies directly connected to the independence of Haiti, resulting from a general uprising of slaves deported from Africa, are united here.
+Unique testimonies directly connected to the independence of Haiti, resulting from a general uprising of enslaved people deported from Africa, are united here.

-At the end of a violent war, the Declaration of Independence of the country was proclaimed on 1 January 1804.
+At the end of a violent war, the Declaration of Independence of the country was proclaimed on January 1, 1804.
 The name 'Haiti' (the ancient name of the island 'taïno' before the arrival of the Europeans in 1492) was given to the country.
-Since then, Haiti remains the first state in the world to result from a slave revolt.
+Since then, Haiti has remained the first state in the world to result from a slave revolt.